Hello! I’m Gareth J M Saunders.

 I was ordained deacon in 1999 and priest in 2000.
 I served my curacy at St Andrews Cathedral, Inverness, and then three parish churches in Edinburgh before I moved into full-time web development in 2006.

-Since Monday 1 May 2006 I’ve been working at the University of St Andrews first as the assistant information architect / web manager, now as web architect, focusing mostly on DSDM agile project management and business analysis.
+From May 2006 to August 2018 I worked at the University of St Andrews first as assistant information architect / web manager, then as web architect, focusing mostly on DSDM agile project management and business analysis.
+I was also the warden at Agnes Blackadder Hall, a large hall of residence at the University of St Andrews for two years, from 2016 to 2018.

 I was a member of the National Youth Choir of Great Britain from 1987 to 1997; I am now involved with NYCGB alumni choir.